This post may contain affiliate links. Please read our disclosure policy.

 Wine Pairing

-Roast turkey will pair well with Pinot Noir, Zinfandel, Sangiovese, Chardonnay, Riesling, or Champagne.
+Roast turkey will pair well with Pinot Noir, Zinfandel, Sangiovese, Chardonnay, dry Riesling, or Champagne.
 If possible, provide your guests with a couple of options.

 Leftover Ideas